-The Quebec Protection Act also states that a person carrying on an enterprise must take the necessary security measures to ensure the protection of the personal information collected, used, communicated, kept or destroyed and that are reasonable given the sensitivity of the information, the purposes for which it is to be used, the quantity and distribution of the information and the medium on which it is stored.
-Under Act 25, enterprises offering a technological product or service that has privacy parameters will be required to ensure that the privacy parameters offer the highest level of confidentiality by default - without any intervention by the person concerned.
+The Quebec Privacy Act now requires enterprises to designate a person to be in charge of protecting personal information and who will be responsible for implementing privacy safeguards in accordance with the law.
+By default, this person is the one with the highest authority within the company; however, the role may be delegated to any employee in writing.
+In addition, a person carrying on an enterprise must take the necessary security measures to ensure the protection of the personal information collected, used, communicated, kept or destroyed and which are reasonable given the sensitivity of the information, the purposes for which it is to be used, the quantity and distribution of the information and the medium on which it is stored.
+Moreover, privacy by default is now enshrined in the Quebec Privacy Act, as enterprises offering a technological product or service that has privacy parameters are required to ensure that the privacy parameters provide the highest level of confidentiality by default-without any intervention by the person concerned.
+This parameter requirement does not apply to privacy settings for browser cookies.
+Companies that collect personal information through technological means must publish a confidentiality policy drafted in clear and simple language on the enterprise's website, if applicable.